dgroomes/sql-playground/README.md

 See the README in [test-data/](test-data/).

-## WishList
+## Wish List

 General clean-ups, TODOs and things I wish to implement for this project:

-* DONE Explore Postgres without Docker.
-I'd like to learn the basics of `pg_ctl` so I don't need to depend on Docker to run Postgres (although Docker is super convenient!)
+* [x] DONE Explore Postgres without Docker.
+I'd like to learn the basics of `pg_ctl` so I don't need to depend on Docker to run
+  Postgres (although Docker is super convenient!)